Kickflip/kickflip-ios-sdk/README.md

     pod 'Kickflip'

-Then run Cocoapods to install of the dependencies:
+Then run Cocoapods to install all of the dependencies:

     $ pod